Recap / Futurama S 1 E 12 When Aliens Attack

 - Engineered Heroics: A professional beach bully who does this by hitting on a guy's girl, then pretending to go down when they fight, for fifty bucks.
 When Leela asks for an actual date with him he even bluntly tells her he's gay.

-- Epic Fail: Zapp's Army takes out The Hubble Telescope instead of the Omicron Persei 8 mothership.
+- Epic Fail: Zapp's Army takes out the Hubble Telescope instead of the Omicron Persei 8 mothership.
+Oddly the Hubble looked alot like the mothership.

 - First Contact: Involves first contact between Earth and the people of Omicron Persei VIII.